- #Digital transformation

 - Modern business values human resources as its primary asset.
 To optimize HR-department multi-layer work and integrate it into the whole system, large business uses HR management apps: WorkBright, Namely, ClearCompany, Deputy, WorkStyle, Cezanne.

 - Business process management apps increase the productivity of enterprises.
-Promapp, KiSSFLOW, Nintex, TIBCO BPM, Alfresco are showcases of business automation apps that transform management approach in large companies.
+Promapp, KiSSFLOW, Nintex, TIBCO BPM, Alfresco are showcases of business automation apps that transform management approaches in large companies.

 Collaboration software apps

 Collaboration software apps are a typical choice for a modern enterprise with offices worldwide.
-Collaboration enterprise apps can be browser-based, feature-heavy, flexible, synchronizing, agile-focused, eliminate duplication of effort.
+Collaboration enterprise apps can be browser-based, feature-heavy, flexible, synchronizing, agile-focused, eliminating duplication of effort.
 They allow employees to be involved in a common project at work whenever they are located.
 It makes it possible to assign users with different access rights hierarchically defined.
 You’ve probably heard about Slack, Liferay, Monday.com, Asana, Intraboom, Scoro.
 Yes, these are they.

 - Customer Relationship Management (CRM) is a must-have tool for the evolution of your business relationship: you stay in touch with your existing and potential clients, streamline processes, and improve profitability.
 Zoho, Salesforce, Pipedrive, HubSpot CRM, Freshsales are the well-known apps of this type.

 - Content management system (CMS) is irreplaceable when a group of people needs to collaborate with each other while filling and managing digital content or needs to work according to the scheduled workflow.
 Frequently used CMS: Third Light, Contentful, Drupal, Alfresco, Liferay.

 Automation enterprise applications

 Any enterprise activity (sales, HR, accounting, production, etc.) gains from automation.
 Such apps relieve the business of manual work, increase productivity, and accelerate data exchange.
 Some notable examples are:

 - Accounting software apps (Freshbooks, Zoho Books, QuickBooks, Xero);

 - Automated Billing systems (ABS) (Sage Intacct Subscription Billing, Scout Systems HQ, BillingServ, Really Simple Systems CRM);

 - Email marketing systems (MailChimp, Front, iContact Pro, ActiveCampaign, Marketo, Bpm’online CRM).